 The free outdoor festival that runs throughout the day includes live dancing and music entertainment, cultural artisan classes, vendors, and local food trucks.

-Lunar New Year Celebration at Santa Monica Place, Santa Monica (Feb.
-2)
+8th Annual Lunar New Year Celebration at Westfield Santa Anita, Arcadia (Feb.
+1)

-Visit the stunning grounds of the Huntington Library and Botanical Gardens for their annual Lunar New Year Festival as the Year of the Pig begins.
-This two-day festival includes lion dancers, mask-changing performances, martial arts, Chinese music and more.
+Visit the stunning grounds of the Huntington Library and Botanical Gardens for their annual Lunar New Year Festival as the Year of the Rat begins.
+The two-day festival includes lion dancers, mask-changing performances, martial arts, Chinese music and dance, painting and calligraphy demonstrations, children’s activities, and more.
 The event is included with general admission.

 The city of Alhambra hosts this one-day-only Lunar New Year street festival to celebrate the new year.
 The festival has everything from dragon boat rowing stations to children’s workshops, cultural demonstrations, live music, dance, martial arts, and a plethora of Asian food to savor.

-Best Lunar New Year Festivals in Orange County
+Best Lunar New Year Celebrations Near Orange County

 - Mulan’s Lunar New Year Procession